pawatsethaput/OpenBank/REST-API-V1.1.md

     {
         "comments": [
             {
+                "comment": {
                     "id": "id of the comment",
                     "date": "date of posting the comment",
                     "comment": "the comment",
-                "external_link": "url for related image etc."
+                    "external_link": "url for related image etc.",
                     "view": "view the comment was made on", "user": {
                         "provider": "name of party that authorised the user e.g. bankname/facebook/twitter", "id": "provider id of the user making the comment", "display_name": "display name of user"
                     },
                     "reply_to": "if this is a reply, the id of the original comment" }
-        ],
-        "links": []
             }
+        ]
+    }

 > Note: user.provider + user.id is unique

-### GET /BANK_PERMALINK/accounts/ACCOUNT_ALIAS/transactions/TRANSACTION_ID/tags/VIEW_NAME
+### GET /banks/BANK_ID/accounts/ACCOUNT_ALIAS/transactions/TRANSACTION_ID/tags/VIEW_NAME

 Returns tags about a specific transaction:
 * All the tags are moderated by VIEW_NAME